gashimafu/gashimafu/README.md

-I'm a novice programmer and learning a computer language LISP, especially Common LISP.
+I'm a novice programmer, currently learning a computer language LISP, especially Common LISP.
+LISP software is art.
+I'm trying to be an artist.
 <!--
 **gashimafu/gashimafu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.